sokimura39/30DayMapChallenge/README.md

 The vast network covers most of London, and some routes go beyond to Slough and Dorking as well.

 Credits for Transport for London again!

-I was trying to access their API to download all the routes, but couldn't find a way decent way to access in a way that I don't hit the limit.
+I wanted to make a route diagram of the whole bus network (something like the tube network map) with all the routes drawn explicitly, but couldn't find a way to deal with the overlaps.
+Still illustrates the complexity of the network!

 Sources: TfL Unified API, London Datastore